ppy/osu-wiki/wiki/Article_Styling_Criteria/en.md

 The title of an article must never be escaped, as titles are parsed as raw text, not Markdown.

+#### Empty lines

+An empty line between two bodies of text is parsed as two separate paragraphs.
+Adding more empty lines afterwards will not affect spacing of the paragraphs; it will be parsed as if they were one empty line.

+If an empty line is not present between two lines, the two paragraphs will merge into one.
+Doing this is not allowed in the osu! wiki.

 #### Whitespace

-One empty line between two bodies of text is parsed as two separate paragraphs.
-Adding more empty lines afterwards will not affect spacing of the paragraphs; it will be parsed as if they were one empty line.

-#### Line breaks

 Inserting two trailing spaces at the very end of a line is parsed as a line break.
 Line breaks are not allowed in the osu! wiki.